pldn/LDWizard-old/docs/design.md

 While LD Wizard developers are able to customize the appearance of their LD Wizard Applications, the LD Wizard Interface does specify some generic properties of the LD Wizard user interface.
 This is done for the following reasons:

-1. It ensures that all LD Wizard Applications look and work similar from the perspective of the general user.
-Specifically, a user who has interacted with one LD Wizard Application should feel comfortable to use another LD Wizard Application, because the generic appearance and interaction pattern are the same.
+1. It ensures that all LD Wizard Applications look and work similar from the perspective of the Domain Expert.
+If somebody has interacted with one LD Wizard Application, they should feel comfortable to use another LD Wizard Application as well.
+This is supported by the notion of [transfer](TODO), which is supported by the fact that the generic appearance and interaction pattern of each wizard application is the same.

-2. It simplifies the job of the developer.
+2. It simplifies the job of the Developer.
 She can focus on customizing the domain-specific parts while reusing the generic parts.

 The generic interface is shown in [Figure 3](#GenericUserInterface).
 The inner rectangle is where specific interfaces for specific interaction steps are located.
 The goal of the generic interface is twofold: